 SDB installation directory –

-export SDBROOT="/home/ankit/tmp/SDB"Path to MySQL JDBC commector jar which contains
+Path to MySQL JDBC commector jar which contains

-export SDB_JDBC="/home/ankit/tmp/SDB/mysql-connector-java-5.1.7-bin.jar" - Required tables must be created in database before we can use it.
+- Required tables must be created in database before we can use it.
 Run following to initialize

-SDB2database.
-This creates 4 tables insideSDB2.
+database.
+This creates 4 tables insideSDB2

 bin/sdbconfig --sdb=sdb.ttl --create